LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

 - [LobbyManager](https://pastebin.com/MZpWAuqX)
 - [Networking Data](https://pastebin.com/HYXKwysi)

-The lobby and login system is now fully completed on the client, we will swap now to the server to finish the system there too.
+The lobby and login system is now fully completed on the client.
+Now, we will swap now to the server to finish the system there too.